What is the history of Adams Funds?

 How are your distributions taxed?

-The tax treatment of the distributions is provided annually to our shareholders in the tax information letter we issue in January.
+The tax treatment of the distributions is provided annually to our shareholders in form 1099-DIV, and summarized in the tax information letter we issue in January.
 The net investment income distributions are taxed at the applicable dividend income rate and the capital gains are taxed at the applicable capital gains rates.
-Historical information on the income and capital gain distributions can be found on our website.
+Return of capital is non-taxable and reduces the cost basis of your shares.
+Historical information on the Funds' distributions can be found on our website.

 Do you have another question that has not been answered?